leirimnad/EPAMPython/README.md

 > MYSQL_DB_USER="Boss" MYSQL_DB_PASSWORD="MyPassword" MYSQL_DB_HOST="localhost" MYSQL_DB_DATABASE="my_database"
 > ```

+> Another way to specify environmental variables is to write them to `.env` file in the project root directory.
+> See the `.env.example` file for the example.

 ### Populating the database

 To populate the database with the small amount of test data, run `populate.py` from `help` module.